-2013 2014
+2014 2015

-Estate Tax Exemption Amount \$5.25MM \$5.34MM
+Estate Tax Exemption Amount \$5.34MM \$5.43MM

-Gift Tax Exemption Amount \$5.25MM \$5.34MM
+Gift Tax Exemption Amount \$5.34MM \$5.43MM

-GST Exemption Amount \$5.25MM \$5.34MM
+GST Exemption Amount \$5.34MM \$5.43MM

 Highest Estate Tax Rate 40% 40%

 Highest Gift Tax Rate 40% 40%

 GST Tax Rate 40% 40%

 Any prior use of gift and GST tax exemption during an individual's lifetime reduces the amount of gift and GST exemption remaining during the individual's lifetime and the exemptions available at the individual's death.
-For example, if an individual has already made \$1MM in lifetime taxable gifts prior to 2013, the individual's remaining gift and estate tax exemption amount in 2013 would be \$4.25MM.
+For example, if an individual has already made \$1MM in lifetime taxable gifts prior to 2014, the individual's remaining gift and estate tax exemption amount in 2014 would be \$4.34MM.

-Also introduced as part of the 2010 Tax Act was exemption "portability" between spouses.
-If part (or all) of one spouse's estate tax exemption is unused at death, the estate can elect to permit the surviving spouse to use the deceased spouse's remaining estate tax exemption.
+"Portability" of exemptions between spouses now means that, if part (or all) of one spouse's estate tax exemption is unused at death, the estate can elect to permit the surviving spouse to use the deceased spouse's remaining estate tax exemption.
 Making this election is simple, although it does require that the estate of the first spouse to die file an estate tax return on which the portability election is made.
 Such an election provides flexibility if proper planning hasn't been implemented before the first spouse's death.
 Note however that exemption portability doesn't provide all of the benefits that applying the exemption to a bypass (or credit shelter) trust does.
 So married couples should still consider making asset transfers and setting up bypass trusts to ensure they take full advantage of both spouses' exemptions.
 Transfers to your spouse, whether during life or at death, are tax-free under the marital deduction (assuming he or she is a U.S. citizen).